apmckelvey/boat-man-shooters/Documentation/Code Deep Dive (shaders.py).md

 }
 ```

-Another helper function called `noise()` is defined, which uses `hash()` to generate a smooth noise function.
+A function called `noise()` is defined, which uses `hash()` to generate a smooth noise function.
 Instead of returning completely random values at each point, it interpolates between nearby `hash()` values so that the output changes gradually as the input `vec2` moves, creating a continuous, “blobby” noise pattern that is useful for natural-looking effects for the waves.
 ```GLSL
 float noise(vec2 p) {
     vec2 i = floor(p);